 Gardendale Elementary School

-- Gardendale Elementary School's student population of 1,013 students has grown by 9% over five school years.
+Gardendale Elementary School's student population of 991 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-5|

 |Total Classroom Teachers||57 teachers|

 Gardendale Elementary School is ranked within the top 50% of all 1,263 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2018-19 school year.